bmstoss13/DS4002-Project1/README.md

 1. Hardware/software requirements for running this project?
 2. Copy DS4002-Project1 folder onto your computer, check that folder structure matches the map of documentation.
 3. Download the emails.csv dataset.
 4. In the SCRIPTS folder, execute the EDA script.
-This script performs necessary data cleaning and text preprocessing, as well as illustrates important relationships between variables.
+This script performs necessary data cleaning and text preprocessing using emails.csv, as well as illustrates important relationships between variables through graphs and tables.
 5.